-SMART Response components are for use in office and classroom environments and are not for industrial use where heavy dust and pollutants can cause malfunctions or impaired operation.
-They are designed for pollution degree 1 (P1) as per EN61558-1, which is defined as "No pollution or only dry non-conductive pollution."
+SMART Response components are for use in office and classroom environments, and they aren't for industrial use where heavy dust and pollutants can cause malfunctions or impaired operation.
+They're designed for pollution degree 1 (P1) as per EN61558-1, which is defined as "No pollution or only dry non-conductive pollution."